FatehAK/edufluence/README.md

 # Edufluence
-Edufluence aims to connect students and experts to foster collaboration and enable knowledge sharing.
+Edufluence students and experts to foster collaboration and enable knowledge sharing.
 It makes use of the real-time browser technology **WebRTC** to provide a rich learning experience.
 The app uses **Node.js** for its backend, **ExpressJS** for route management and **Socket.io** for signaling.
 It is deployed to the **Heroku Cloud** for easy access.

 View the app live - https://edufluence.herokuapp.com